 Health bonus: Research shows that kañiwa is high in the antioxidant quercetin.

-Millet has been around for thousands of years and is found in many diets around the world.
-In fact, it’s the leading staple grain in India, and is commonly eaten in China, South America, Russia and the Himalayas.
+Millet is not just one grain but the name given to a group of several small related grains that have been around for thousands of years and are found in many diets around the world.
+In fact, millets are the leading staple grains in India, and are commonly eaten in China, South America, Russia and the Himalayas.
 Now people in the United States are beginning to realize what they've been missing!
 Millet's incredible versatility means it can be used in everything from flatbreads to porridges, side dishes and desserts – even fermented and consumed as an alcoholic beverage.

 In addition to being cooked in its natural form, millet can be ground and used as flour (as in Indian roti) or prepared as polenta in lieu of corn meal.
 As a gluten-free whole grain, millet provides yet another great grain option for those in need of alternatives.
 Easy to prepare, and becoming easier to find, millet has finally made its way to the American table.
 Millet can be found in white, gray, yellow or red; and the delicate flavor is enhanced by toasting the dry grains before cooking.

 How to be sure you're getting whole millet: When you see millet on an ingredient list, it is almost invariably whole millet.